jackretterer/chromaDBDocumentation/docs/getting-started.md

 ---

-Chroma is a database for building AI applications with embeddings.
+[REWRITE] Chroma is a database for building AI applications with embeddings.
 It comes with everything you need to get started built in, and runs on your machine.
 A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is coming soon!

 ### 1. Install